 Greg Curl, once seen as CEO material at Bank of America

 Sandrasegara said Temasek is also promoting professionals from within, though he acknowledges more focus has been on new hires.

 POWERS OF PERSUASION

-Sandrasegara is a fourth generation lawyer - both his parents practised - whose family roots are in Sri Lanka, though he grew up in Kuala Lumpur and has spent most of his life in Singapore.
+Sandrasegara is a fourth generation lawyer - both his parents practiced - whose family roots are in Sri Lanka, though he grew up in Kuala Lumpur and has spent most of his life in Singapore.

 He was a successful mergers and acquisitions attorney, nearing 20 years at Singapore law firm WongPartnership, which he co-founded in 1992, when he made the jump to investment management.

-Ho Ching is a very persuasive person, he said during the interview in a spacious conference room at Temasek's head office, amid colourful, retro carpets and walls which Ho, known internally as HC, helped design.
+Ho Ching is a very persuasive person, he said during the interview in a spacious conference room at Temasek's head office, amid colorful, retro carpets and walls which Ho, known internally as HC, helped design.
 She managed to persuade me, where others could not, to make a big change.

 Last year, investment bankers and financial professionals who worked with Temasek sensed Sandrasegara was being prepared to take over when Ho stands down.

 Asked about Temasek's broad investing strategy, Sandrasegara bounded from his chair to a whiteboard brandishing a marker pen and, like a football coach designing a play, drew four concentric circles to show the variety of assets Temasek oversees and funds where it's invested.

 Like a private equity business, Temasek invests directly in companies and injects capital into separate vehicles run by former managers or by bankers, such as the Broad Peak hedge fund run by ex-Goldman Sachs